 CTY is experiencing heavy communications and application processing volumes.
 We appreciate your patience and will respond to queries as quickly as possible.

-CTY offers the Steven Muller Humanities Program in honor of Dr. Steven Muller, President Emeritus of Johns Hopkins University, who established CTY in 1979.
-In so doing, he committed the University to advancing academic talent among pre-collegiate students both in the US and abroad.
+CTY offers the Steven Muller Humanities Program in honor of Dr. Steven Muller, President Emeritus of Johns Hopkins University, who helped establish CTY in 1979.
+In so doing, he committed the University to advancing academic talent among pre-collegiate students in the U.S. and abroad.

 The humanities at CTY, with their emphasis on analytical thought, creative problem-solving, and effective communication, prepare students for success—not only in college, but in careers ranging from engineering and scientific research to the arts, business, education, medicine, politics, technology, and more.

 CTY also offers “Fundamentals of Microeconomics” and “Macroeconomics and the Global Economy,” which are listed with our Intensive Studies math courses.
 These classes are also open to Intensive Studies humanities qualifiers, so long as they have taken Algebra I. Please see our Math course listings for more information.

 Humanities courses require a minimum score on one of the designated tests.
 Learn more about eligibility.

 Sample syllabi for all courses are also available with each course description.
 Please note that the sample syllabi are meant to provide an idea of the level of the course and whether or not the content area interests you.
 CTY instructors are given guidelines within which they each develop their own syllabi.
 Choice and sequencing of topics within the content area, as well as specific activities, labs, and assignments, will vary.